 Making marmalade is perhaps the simplest way to extend the shelf life of Oranges.
 To do this, you can simply boil the orange (including the peel) with sugar and pour them into a jar and store.

 You could also cut the Oranges into thin slices.
 Stack them in a jar.
 Pour sugar syrup on each layer and place it in a refrigerator.

 Lastly, you can also extend the Orange shelf life by drying it.
 You can either dry Oranges in the sun or by using a dehydrator.
 After they dry out completely, you can place them in an airtight container and use them whenever required.

 Can you freeze oranges?

 Freezing Oranges is one of the most effective methods to increase their shelf life.

-However, freezing Oranges come at the cost of texture3 reduction.
+However, freezing Oranges come at the cost of texture reduction.
 Frozen Oranges tend to lose their authentic sweetness.

-Thus, freezing Oranges are only recommended for specific situations like making juice3 or smoothies.
+Thus, freezing Oranges are only recommended for specific situations like making juice or smoothies.